jerome-breton/xhprof-simple-profiler/README.md

 # xhprof-simple-profiler
-Simple class to include in order to diagnose a webpage with XHProf
+Simple class to include in order to diagnose a webpage with XHProf or Tideways

+XHProf or Tideways extensions must be installed.

 ## Usage